Geowil/LMPGames_ClassChanger/README.md

 LMP.ClassChanger Enable/Disable UseCostOnBypass
 ```

 Allows you to enable or disable the User Cost on Bypass feature from in-game.
-See the Plugin Settings section for more information.
+See the Plugin Settings section for more information.<br/>